alizaid91/paylab/README.md

    - **Connect Razorpay** is displayed as a UI option, but provider OAuth and live ingestion are not implemented yet.
 4. **Continue to the dashboard** after demo data generation completes.

-The selected source is persisted on the merchant as `none`, `demo`, or `razorpay_live`.
-The active source is displayed in the application header, and the **Data Source** page prevents demo data from being generated again once a source is connected.
-Existing merchants with payment data continue directly to the normal workspace; merchants without a source are not forcibly redirected away from other authenticated pages.

-PAYLAB uses its branded logo throughout the sidebar and login/register screens.
-The source assets are stored in `frontend/public/logos/full_logo.png`, `frontend/public/razorpay.png`, and `frontend/public/readme_banner.png`.

 ## Why PAYLAB?

 PAYLAB is different from a normal payment analytics system because it does not end with an insight.
 It closes the loop: